shapkarin/extend-routines/README.md

 npm install --save extend-saga-routines
 ```

-note: from `ver 3` it uses updated `redux-saga-routines` API, so you must have at least `redux-saga-routines 3.2.0` installed.
+Note: from `ver 3` it uses updated `redux-saga-routines` API, so you must have at least `redux-saga-routines 3.2.0` installed.

 ## Package Usage
 - [extend any routine](#extend-any-routine):